 Living room

-The best solution would be to have adjoining kitchen and living room to facilitate maneuvering for a possible wheelchair.
-As for the arrangement of furniture such as tables and sofas, the distance between pieces of furniture should not be less than 70-90 cm so as not to impede movement.
-Mats can prevent the sliding of the wheels of a walker or wheelchair.
-It is good to remove them to facilitate all aids with wheels.
-Such as Iil axillary walker or rollator.
+The best solution would be to have a communicating kitchen and living room to facilitate manoeuvring a possible wheelchair.
+As for the arrangement of furniture such as tables and sofasThe distance between one piece of furniture and another should not be less than 70-90 cm in order not to impede movement.
+Mats can prevent the wheels of a walker or wheelchair from sliding.
+It is good to remove them to facilitate all wheeled aids.
+Such as the axillary walker or the rollator.

 Bedroom